DataDog/dd-trace-php/docs/getting_started.md

 ### Enabling the extension

-After the extensions has been installed, the PHP runtime needs to be configured to use it.
+After the extension has been installed, the PHP runtime needs to be configured to use it.

 To do that we need to modify `php.ini`.
 This file’s location depends on how PHP has been built and configured on your system.
 To find out where yours is, run the following command: